spzlobo/SFC-Lab/docs/bare-metal-fuel.md

 ### Deployment

-Got to the `Dashboard` and press deploy now you can grab a coffee and comeback later :)
+Go to the `Dashboard` and press deploy now you can grab a coffee and comeback later :)

 ### Tacker UI